Bayesian Neural Networks versus deep ensembles for uncertainty quantification in machine learning interatomic potentials: Results and Discussion

 \subsection{Predictive Accuracy}

-The predictive accuracy of each model is summarized in Figure~\ref{fig:performace_de_bnn}, which reports the results for both the high-data and low-data regimes.
+The predictive accuracy of each model is summarized in Figure~\ref{fig:performance_de_bnn}, which reports the results for both the high-data and low-data regimes.
 The evaluation metrics considered are MAE, RMSE, and NLL, as introduced in Section~\ref{sec:metrics}.
-Each bar in the figure represents the distribution of the metric values obtained from five independently trained models using different random seeds.
+Each box in the figure represents the distribution of the metric values obtained from five independently trained models using different random seeds.
 This allows us to assess the robustness and variability of each method under repeated training.

-Table~\ref{tab:avg_metrics_100} reports the predictive performance of each method in the high-data regime (100\% of the dataset).
-All models achieved relatively low MAE and RMSE values, confirming the effectiveness of both ensemble and variational strategies when sufficient data is available.
+Table~\ref{tab:avg_metrics_tio2} reports the predictive performance of each method for both data regimes for TiO$_2$ dataset.

+All models, when trained with the whole dataset, achieved relatively low MAE and RMSE values, confirming the effectiveness of both ensemble and variational strategies when sufficient data are available.

-DE achieved the best performance across all metrics, with MAE of 0.005 and RMSE of 0.012, significantly outperforming the Bayesian counterparts.
-FO and LRT followed closely, with FO showing MAE of 0.017 and RMSE of 0.028, while LRT achieved slightly better MAE at 0.014 but slightly worse RMSE at 0.029.
-RAD lagged behind with the highest errors: MAE of 0.019 and RMSE of 0.041.
+DE achieved the best performance across all metrics, with MAE of 6 meV/atom and RMSE of 9, outperforming the Bayesian counterparts.
+LRT and RAD followed closely, both showing similar MAE values of 21 meV/atom, and RMSE of 39 and 38 meV/atom, respectively.
+For reference, the same models trained on TiO$_2$ without forces (Table~S3) reach lower energy MAE (e.g.\ LRT 14 vs.\ 21 meV/atom), reflecting the additional training complexity introduced by the joint energy-force likelihood.